Astrobiology & Natural Sciences: Finding Life On Other Planets & Studying Natural Sciences With Dr Sarah Gretton, Society For Natural Sciences

 Dr Sarah Gretton is an Associate Professor, Natural Sciences (Life and Physical Sciences) Programme Director and Admissions Tutor at the University of Leicester.
-In this session, Sarah represents the newly formed Society for Natural Sciences, a national learned society that promotes interdisciplinary science education and research.
+In this session, Sarah represents the recently formed Society for Natural Sciences, a national learned society that promotes interdisciplinary science education and research.

 Our events are designed so that a group of students can take part from a classroom or students and teachers can take part as individuals, either from school or from home.
 This means that sessions will continue irrespective of possible school closures.

 Suitable for: Year 12 & 13 students, and equivalent, studying Science, Physics, Chemistry, Biology, Maths, Earth Sciences.